vaquarkhan/microservices-recipes-a-free-gitbook/chapters/19-strangler-fig-pattern.md

 ---
-title: "The Strangler Fig Pattern"
+title: "Replace It While It Is Still Running."
 chapter: 19
 author: "Viquar Khan"
 date: "2026-01-15"